 Children exist within a context that, for the most part, they are powerless to change.
 Bronfenbrenner illustrated this in his Ecological Model of Child Development back in 1979, outlining the layers of influence at every level of society that impact on a child over time.
 From family to school to community to political climate; what happens to our children depends on a complex interaction of numerous external factors in their lives.

-As Clinical Psychologists working with children and families this fits entirely with our perspective; and what we refer to as a normative, contextual, and developmental understanding of a child’s distress.
+As Clinical Psychologists working with children and families this fits with our perspective; and what we refer to as a relational, contextual, and developmental understanding of a child’s distress.
 In other words, children behave as they do for a reason; and their ‘symptoms’ are usually very understandable ‘signals’ that all is not right somewhere (or sometimes everywhere) in their world.

 Our starting point with any referral is to undertake a detailed and comprehensive assessment and, in collaboration with the child and family, develop a formulation to understand the factors that are contributing to their difficulties.
 Of course, factors internal to the child will be highly relevant – their developmental stage, temperament and physical or learning difficulties, for example.
 However, life experiences and environment are hugely important both in terms of understanding the trajectory and maintenance of their difficulties; but more importantly, in identifying and harnessing where changes can be made.